 Vietnamese telecommunications law has undergone several reformations in order to meet Vietnam's international obligations.
 On 25 May 2002, the first Ordinance on Post and Telecommunications was approved by the Standing Committee of the National Assembly and became effective on 1 October 2002 ("Ordinance").
-The Ordinance was then replaced by the Law on Telecommunications ("LOT") which came into effect on 1 July 2010.
-The Law on Telecommunications represented the first time that regulations on telecommunications were compiled in a separate comprehensive law.
+The Ordinance was then replaced by the Law on Telecommunications 2010 ("LOT 2010") which came into effect on 1 July 2010.
+The LOT 2010 represented the first time that regulations on telecommunications were compiled in a separate comprehensive law.
 It provides a legal framework for all telecommunications activities.
+The LOT 2010 was replaced by the Law on Telecommunications 2023 ("LOT") on 1 July 2024.
+The LOT is an attempt by the State to modernize its legal regime to catch up with recent digital advances, while simultaneously introducing a light-touch management principle in the telecoms sector.

-The LOT includes 63 Articles, which are divided into 10 chapters:
+The LOT includes 73 Articles, which are divided into 10 chapters:

-- Chapter I : General regulations;

-- Chapter II : Telecoms business;
+Chapter I : General regulations; Chapter II : Telecoms business;

-- Chapter III : Telecoms for public benefit;
+• Chapter III : Telecoms for public benefit;

-- Chapter IV : Setting up networks and telecoms service supply;

-- Chapter V : Telecoms operation licenses;
+• Chapter IV : Telecoms licenses;

-- Chapter VI : Connection and sharing telecoms infrastructure;
+• Chapter V : Connection and sharing telecoms infrastructure;

-- Chapter VII : Telecoms resources;
+• Chapter VI : Telecoms resources;

-- Chapter VIII : Management of telecoms technical standards, norms, quality, and fees;
+• Chapter VII : Management of telecoms technical

+standards, norms, quality, and fees;

-- Chapter IX : Telecoms works; and
+• Chapter VIII : Telecoms works;

-- Chapter X : Implementing provisions.

 This book was written by lawyers from Russin & Vecchi.
-This edition is current through August 2022.
+This edition is current through August 2024.

-&lt;sup>1 An Ordinance is a legal instrument passed by the Standing Committee of the National Assembly when the National Assembly is not in session.
+An Ordinance is a legal instrument passed by the Standing Committee of the National Assembly when the National Assembly is not in session.
 An Ordinance has the same effect as a Law.